sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter4/resource_management.md

 The condition and action of rules on the end routers is relatively simple.
 The `es_rule_conditionB` selects reserved memories that have high fidelity entanglement with the intermediate router.
-The `es_rule_actionB` constructs `EntanglementSwappingB` protocol for waiting the request from the intermediate node.
+The `es_rule_actionB` constructs `EntanglementSwappingB` protocols awaiting a request from the intermediate node.

 ```python
 def es_rule_conditionB(memory_info: "MemoryInfo", manager: "MemoryManager", args):